 The Mitochondrial Biology Unit has an active post-graduate programme for training students for the Ph D or occasionally M Phil degrees.
 The programme aims to provide high quality training in both research and in transferable skills.
-The students are supervised and assessed by a research supervisor and a separate advisor, under the overall supervision of the Unit's graduate education committee consisting of three of the Unit's Faculty.
+The students are supervised and assessed by a research supervisor and a separate advisor, under the overall supervision of the Unit's graduate education committee.

 Students become registered for the Ph D (or M Phil) degree at the University of Cambridge in the Graduate School of Life Sciences (Biological, Medical and Veterinary Sciences).
 Approximately 36 students in the Unit are registered in this programme.

 The MBU welcomes applications from undergraduates wishing to carry out internships in the Unit.
 The duration of these visits is usually between two weeks and six months, however, we have occasionally hosted visiting undergraduates for longer periods.